 “Readiness is #1, and there is no other #1.”

-General Mark A. Milley, 39th Chief of Staff of the United States Army
+General Mark A. Milley, 20th Chairman of the Joint Chiefs of Staff, and served as the 39th Chief of Staff of the Army.

 To succeed in the Human Dimension, the Army requires that Soldiers and leaders have physical, cognitive, and emotional dominance to ensure squad overmatch.

 - Leaders create the command climate, physical environment, and provide the resources to enhance physical, emotional, and cognitive fitness.

 - Leaders must coach, teach, mentor, and model optimal personal readiness.

 - Proper facilities, policies, and procedures can operationalize personal readiness.

 - Choice architecture, built environment, and behavioral economics can help make the healthy choice the easy choice.